 Use SMS Messaging

-Respond and Track Every Review
+Track and Respond to Every Review

-With the right exposure, Google review links can bring in more feedback.
-When this large influx comes in, make sure that you keep track of every piece of feedback.
+With the right exposure, Google reviews links can bring in more feedback.
+When this large influx comes in, make sure that you track every piece of feedback.